Privacy · Plain English · Red Flagg Pty Ltd · ABN 81 683 346 116

 • Enquiry content: information in your contact-form submissions, emails, call notes, and meeting minutes.

-• Service content: information your organisation provides us to deliver services — staff lists, device inventories, reported phishing emails, incident details, policy documents.
+• Service content: information your organisation provides us to deliver services — staff lists, device inventories, reported phishing emails, incident details, and policy documents.

 Information we collect automatically